natalieagus/react-app-mui/README.md

 - It'll be equivalent to `const value = ...`
 - Using `useMemo()` with an empty dependencies array will calculate the value only once, on mount.

+# Charts

+Charts are added as components because they will be used in two locations: its own page and dashboard

 # yup

 Used to validate form content